oasisprotocol/docs/docs/node/run-your-node/non-validator-node.md

 * `{{ seed_node_address }}`: The seed node address in the form `ID@IP:port`.

-  You can find the current Oasis Seed Node address in the [Network Parameters](../mainnet/README.md).
+  You can find the current Oasis Seed Node address in the Network Parameters page ([Mainnet], [Testnet]).

 ## Starting the Oasis Node